 - Removing filler words, such as “like,” “you know,” or “umm”

-- Cut entire sentences if they are not moving the discussion forward
+- Cut entire sentences if they are not functionally redundant

-- Pronouns can get confused, especially if you are editing out sentences or phrases – the person or thing being referenced instead of he/she/they/it if it improves text
+- Pronouns can get confused, especially if you are editing out sentences or phrases – write the name of the person or thing being referenced instead of he/she/they/it if it improves text

 - Reorder words in a sentence to clarify their meaning and improve the flow